 During the follicular phase, your body is working hard to develop a dominant follicle and estrogen levels are on the rise.
 Unfortunately, women who are struggling with fibroids and endometriosis often have too much estrogen (a condition called estrogen dominance).
 “Cruciferous veggies like broccoli, kale, cabbage and cauliflower contain a phytonutrient called di-indolylmethane (DIM), which can help women metabolize estrogen better,” says Blakeway.
 In fact, DIM binds to environmental estrogens like pesticides and hormones in meat and dairy products, helping rid the body of excess estrogen.
 Just don’t forget to have some olive oil, avocado, nuts and seeds with those leafy greens.
 These foods are loaded with vitamin E, which is found in the fluid of the follicle that’s housing your egg.

-Fuel up on:Foods that support follicle development like nuts, seeds, green vegetables, legumes, eggs and fish.
+Boost fertility by eating:Foods that support follicle development like nuts, seeds, green vegetables, legumes, eggs and fish.

 Steer clear of:Alcohol—it affects hormonal balance.
 It’s also dehydrating and the loss of water in the body may make cervical mucus too thick, says Blakeway.

-On your plate:Chicken and broccoli stir fry with cashews and brown rice.
+Dinner idea:Chicken and broccoli stir fry with cashews and brown rice.